junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas turns to him, with a gentle smile.
 Not counting the hospital gown, he looks all good and familiar.
 Warm and peaceful.
 Happy, even.

 "Outside today, in the garden, I followed a honeybee," he tells them, looking into Dean's eyes.
-Then starts talking about flowers and honey, and cat's tongue.
+Then starts talking about flowers and honey, and cats' tongues.

-His voice is eager and cheerful, lost the low gravel tone he carried with for years.
+His voice is eager and cheerful, lost the low gravel tone he carried for years.
 Almost like Jimmy's when Cas wasn't in him.

 Dean studies the lines on his face, the smile on his cheeks, the crinkles at the corner of his eyes.